scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 * You should deploy ledger and auditor in separate subscriptions for production use.
 * Ledger and auditor should be managed by different administrators.

+### Steps

+* Follow step 1 to step 3 in the [Deploy Scalar DL on Azure](./ManualDeploymentGuideScalarDLOnAzure.md) guide to create an Scalar DL Auditor environment.

 ## Step 2.
 Peer the Virtual Networks